-16 Hong Kong - Ceylon - Australia
+Hong Kong - Ceylon - Australia

 Coca Cola and movie cartoons had become embedded in my list of "Things I enjoy" at the end of the War, in Xi'an.
-In Hong Kong I was introduced to some more new experiences which were to form my preferences for future years.
+In Hong Kong I was introduced to some more new experiences which were to form some of my preferences for future years.

 As we stood just inside the border of the New Territories which belonged to Hong Kong on this hot summer day, and my emotions were unexpectedly stirred as I stood under the British flag, someone came with refreshments for us.
 These were in the form of cold bottles of orangeade with beads of water condensed on the outside.
 Refreshing?
 You could have offered me the most expensive drinks in the world and I would have refused them.
 This was heaven.
 This was Shangri la.
 This was ecstasy!
-To this day, fizzy orange and Coca Cola are my favourite refreshments.
+To this day, fizzy orange and Coca Cola are my favourite refreshments, especially with beads of water on the outside.

 Later when we had our first meal in the Lutheran Mission Home where we were to stay for the next month, I remember nothing of the menu for that meal, except that we had white bread and butter.
 White bread!
 And real butter!
 The Chinese do not make bread as we do and I have no memories of bread being anything very special in China, although I do remember having western style bread with peanut butter.
 But soft, fresh, white bread with a glorious crust that I could chew with sensuous delight.
-And that wonderfully smooth, yellow butter that just made the experience absolutely irresistible, was something that I would never forget, nor would I ever loose my pleasure in eating white bread and butter.
+And that wonderfully smooth, yellow butter that just made the experience absolutely irresistible, was something that I would never forget, nor would I ever lose my pleasure in eating white bread and butter.

-We were taken to the Lutheran Mission Home at 33 Granville Road, Kowloon where the Eastons left us and the parents of the three Grant children joined us.
+We were taken to the Lutheran Mission Home at 33 Granville Road, Kowloon where the Eatons left us and the parents of the three Grant children joined us.
 Our parents were in Sydney, looking after the mission's interests at the Stanmore home where missionaries stayed while they were passing through Sydney.
 Don and Naomi Grant had been missionaries in the same general area of China in which my parents had served.
 Naomi was a gracious, quietly spoken woman who exuded a gentleness in dealing with her own family of three and an extra three boys.
-Don had an ulcer, and this showed in a rather gruff manner which occasionally became more moody and was obviously not helped by the Moore boys.
-Naomi used to explain to us that he was a really nice man, but the ulcer was the cause of his unhappy manner.
-This explanation oiled the works and made the two months trip to Australia quite pleasant.
+Don had a huge job trying to get a passage on a ship to Australia for the party - two adults and six children.
+He was told that it would be at least a four month wait